mikellad/ITM352_F19_repo/README.md

-# hello-world

-Hey everyone!

-My name is Mikella Dragna and love coffee :-)
+# Repo for ITM352 Fall 2019 labs and assignments
+Put all my ITM 352 stuff here :-)